CycloneDX/sbom-utility/README.md

 #### Adding schemas

-Entries for new or "custom" schemas can be added to the `config.json` file by adding a new entry schema entry within the pre-defined format definitions.
+Entries for new or "custom" schemas can be added to the `config.json` file by adding a new schema entry and then will need to pass that file on the command line using the `--config-schema` flag.

-These new entries will tell the schema loader where to find the new schema locally, relative to the utility's executable.
+These new schema entries will tell the schema loader where to find the JSON schema file locally, relative to the utility's executable.

 For details see the "[Adding SBOM formats, schema versions and variants](#adding-sbom-formats-schema-versions-and-variants)" section.